By Rekha Shrivastava

 There are many reasons why patients aren’t able to get the help they need.
 Beyond common issues such as embarrassment, denial and the social stigma associated with mental health, often the phobia itself may make reaching out to others feel impossible.

 Fortunately, with improved recognition of the negative impact of phobias and anxiety, more people are seeking the help they so desperately need.
-Hypnosis and cognitive behavioral therapy (CBT) are some of the most effective therapies in treating people with these debilitating conditions.
+According to a great Doctor, hypnosis and cognitive behavioral therapy (CBT) are some of the most effective therapies in treating people with these debilitating conditions.

 At Blossom Hypnosis, we specialize in treating patients holistically.
 Phobias and anxieties can be deep-rooted, developed over a lifetime by a conditioning process.